antirez/sds/README.md

 `"my"` and `"string"` was preserved in the above example.

-Taking ranges is similar, but instead to take a set of characters, it takes to indexes, representing the start and the end as specified by zero-based indexes inside the string, to obtain the range that will be retained.
+Taking ranges is similar, but instead to take a set of characters, it takes two indexes, representing the start and the end as specified by zero-based indexes inside the string, to obtain the range that will be retained.

 ```c